 Proceeds of \$345.0 were deposited in a trust account established for the benefit of PHPC's public stockholders consisting of certain proceeds from the PHPC IPO and certain proceeds from the PHPC Private Placement, net of underwriters' discounts and commissions and other costs and expenses.
 A minimum balance of \$345.0, representing the number of PHPC Units sold at the offering price of \$10.00 per PHPC Unit, is required by the underwriting agreement to be maintained in the trust account.
 These proceeds will be invested only in U.S. treasury securities.
-In connection with the trust account, the Company reported "Investments held in trust" of \$345.0 on the Condensed Consolidated Balance Sheets at both March 31, 2022 and September 30, 2021.
+At June 30, 2022, there was \$345.5 held in the trust account, which was included in "Current investments held in trust" on the Condensed Consolidated Balance Sheet as the period in which PHPC has to complete a partnering transaction was less than twelve months as of June 30, 2022.
+At September 30, 2021, there was \$345.0 held in the trust account, which was included in "Investments held in trust" on the Condensed Consolidated Balance Sheet as the period in which the Company had to complete a partnering transaction was greater than twelve months as of September 30, 2021.

 The public stockholders' ownership of PHPC equity represents a noncontrolling interest ("NCI") to the Company, which is classified outside of permanent shareholders' equity as the PHPC Series A Common Stock is redeemable at the option of the public stockholders in certain circumstances.
 The carrying amount of the redeemable NCI is equal to the greater of (i) the initial carrying amount, increased or decreased for the redeemable NCI's share of PHPC's net income or loss, other comprehensive income or loss ("OCI") and distributions or (ii) the redemption value.
-The public stockholders of PHPC Series A Common Stock will be entitled in certain circumstances to redeem their shares of PHPC Series A Common Stock for a pro rata portion of the amount in the trust account at \$10.00 per share of PHPC Series A Common Stock held, plus any pro rata interest earned on the funds held in the trust account and not previously released to PHPC to pay taxes.
-As of both March 31, 2022 and September 30, 2021, the carrying amount of the redeemable NCI was recorded at its redemption value of \$305.0.
+The public stockholders of PHPC Series A Common Stock will be entitled in certain circumstances to redeem their shares of PHPC Series A Common Stock for a pro rata portion of the amount in the trust account at \$10.00 per share of PHPC Series A Common Stock held, plus any pro rata interest earned on the funds held in the trust account and not previously released to PHPC, to pay taxes.
+As of June 30, 2022 and September 30, 2021, the carrying amount of the redeemable NCI was recorded at its redemption value of \$305.4 and \$305.0, respectively.
 Remeasurements to the redemption value of the redeemable NCI are recognized as a deemed dividend and are recorded to "Retained earnings" on the Condensed Consolidated Balance Sheets.

-In connection with the PHPC IPO, PHPC incurred offering costs of \$17.9, of which \$10.7 were deferred underwriting commissions that will become payable to the underwriters solely in the event that PHPC completes a partnering transaction and were included in "Other liabilities" on the Condensed Consolidated Balance Sheets at both March 31, 2022 and September 30, 2021.
+In connection with the PHPC IPO, PHPC incurred offering costs of \$17.9, of which \$16.9 was recorded to the redeemable NCI and \$1.0 was reported in "Selling, general and administrative expenses" in the Condensed Consolidated Statements of Operations for the three and nine months ended June 30, 2021.
+Of the \$17.9 offering costs incurred, \$10.7 were deferred underwriting commissions that will become payable to the underwriters solely in the event that PHPC completes a partnering transaction and were included in "Other current liabilities" and "Other liabilities" on the Condensed Consolidated Balance Sheets at June 30, 2022 and September 30, 2021, respectively.